fadilarikan/Predictive-Maintenance-for-Machines-Data-Science/README.md

 # Predictive Maintenance for Machines(Data Science)
- Comparison of the data in the graduation project I with machine learning algorithms.
+ Comparison of the data in the graduation project II with machine learning algorithms.